Saorr2/samanthaorr444/README.md

 I'm very passionate about creating accessible, fully functional, responsive, and interactive websites.
 As I continue to cultivate my skills as a web developer, my desire is to transition from a web developer to a software engineer, since I'd like to learn about applications and database software.

 ## ⚙️ Coding Languages
 For coding languages, I am proficient in HTML, CSS, and vanilla JavaScript.
-I am passionate about web development, and in my free time, I enjoy deepening my understanding of various coding languages such as Python, Java, and SQL.
+I am passionate about web development, and in my free time, I enjoy deepening my understanding of various coding languages such as Python, Java, and SQL, as these are the current languages I am learning.

  ## ✍🏽 Contact Me
 - Samanthaorr4@gmail.com